al3xanderwalker/uScript-documentation/examples/webhooks/kick-player-message-to-discord.md

 ---
 description: >-
-  Sends a message to a specified discord channel when a player is kicked, including the information on who executed the command, the player kicked and the reason for them being kicked.
+  Sends a message to a specified Discord channel when a player is kicked, including the information on who executed the command, the player kicked and the reason for them being kicked.
 ---